ymuichiro/quick_learning_symbol_en/04_transaction.md

 ```
 ## 4.6 Aggregate Transactions

-Aggregate transactions can announce merging multiple transactions into one.
+Aggregate transactions can merge multiple transactions into one.
-Symbol’s public network supports aggregate transaction containing up to 100 inner transactions (involving up to 25 different cosignatories).
+Symbol’s public network supports aggregate transactions containing up to 100 inner transactions (involving up to 25 different cosignatories).
 The content covered in subsequent chapters includes functions that require an understanding of aggregate transactions.
 This chapter introduces only the simplest of aggregate transactions.